Agave Care, Uses, Photos, and Varieties

 Videos

-What to Do When Your Agave Blooms: Cautions Removal, 20 Kinds, How to Start Seeds & Bulbils (11:05) An agave's bloom stalk is a fascinating event that also may cause problems.
+What to Do When Your Agave Blooms: Cautions Removal, 20 Kinds, How to Start Seeds & Bulbils (11:05)

 Agave video

-What You MUST Know About Century Plants (Agave americana) (2:50) Why this large succulent is both terrific and terrible.
+What You MUST Know About Century Plants (Agave americana) (2:50) Why this large succulent is terrific and terrible.

 Century Plant Life, Death & Removal (4:45) What to do when your Agave americana blooms and dies.

-Agave guiengola (with Kelly Griffin) (5:01) The gentle giant of succulents.
+Agave guiengola (with Kelly Griffin) (5:01)

 Variegated Agaves in Hybridizer Kelly Griffin's Garden (4:33) Glorious multi-colored agaves.